ESG Communications Summit

 Speaking on Purpose: Top 5 Ways Your ESG Story Gets Told Right (and Heard Well)

 A decade ago, about 20% of the S&P 500 published a sustainability report.
 Today, nearly 95% of S&P 500 companies publish ESG reports in some form.
 While the race to the top is on, not everyone is winning equally.
 Learn the top ways companies are differentiating themselves in ESG communications and social impact storytelling for internal and external audiences.

-Sevaun Palvetzian, Sr. Fellow, Munk Centre of Global Affairs & Public Policy and Executive Advisor, ESG
+Sevaun Palvetzian, Sr. Fellow, Munk School of Global Affairs & Public Policy, and Executive Advisor, ESG

 The Case for ESG in Nonprofits